 The patentable process should at least synthesize a unique intermediate product which can be proven to be an essential component in synthesizing the final product.

 The Patent has to be drafted in such a way as to give the best possible protection through the claims.
-For example, in Eli Lily case as discussed above, Eli Lily in its ‘085 Patent failed to show the infringement claim against American Cynamid for using an intermediate for producing Cefaclor; Eli Lily had only a “method of producing an intermediate” claim not a “method of producing a product from intermediate” claim and “an intermediate compound itself” claim.
+For example, in Eli Lily case as discussed above, Eli Lily in its ‘085 Patent failed to show the infringement claim against American Cyanamid for using an intermediate for producing Cefaclor; Eli Lily had only a “method of producing an intermediate” claim, not a “method of producing a product from intermediate” claim and “an intermediate compound itself” claim.
 One never knows what the verdict could be had these claims been included.

 The process claim(s) thus should be drafted very skillfully.
 The claim for a simple synthesis process can be drafted for example:

 1. A process for the preparation of “Y”, comprising the steps of:

 a. reacting a compound of Formula __-with a compound of Formula ___ in presence of __, to give “X”, and [e.g. a process step preparing an intermediate “X” ]